 - Best high end: NordicTrack FS14i FreeStride Trainer | Skip to review

-- Best affordable: Sunny Health & Fitness Air Walk Trainer | Skip to review
+- Best foldable: Sunny Health & Fitness Air Walk Trainer | Skip to review

-- Best for small spaces: Bowflex Max Trainer M6
+- Best for full-body workout: Bowflex Max Trainer M9 | Skip to review

 When it comes to exercising at home, there’s no shortage of cardio workout equipment to choose from.